Senate Wind Power Project

 - NPDES Compliance Monitoring

-The 150-megawatt Senate Wind Project covers approximately 24 square miles of hilly and wooded terrain.
+The 150-MW Senate Wind Project covers approximately 24 square miles of hilly and wooded terrain.
 Its 75 wind turbines generate clean energy and deliver an economic boost to the local communities and counties supporting the project.

 Fast-Track ALTA in the Hills and Heat